-Before we start talking about those FPS limiting solutions, let’s first see why they are even necessary.
+Before we explore those FPS-limiting solutions, let’s consider why they are even necessary.

 Table of ContentsShow